publication

 Title: An Infant Formula with Large, Milk Phospholipid-Coated Lipid Droplets Supports Adequate Growth and Is Well-Tolerated in Healthy, Term Asian Infants

-This publication in the journal Nutrients, shows that an infant formula (IF) concept with large, milk phospholipid coated lipid droplets (NUTURIS®)1 supports adequate growth, is well tolerated and safe for use in infants.
+This publication in the journal Nutrients, shows that a concept infant formula (IF) developed via Nuturis® process1 with large, milk phospholipid coated lipid droplets supports adequate growth, is well tolerated and safe for use in infants.

 Human milk (HM) is the preferred source of nutrition for infants.
 In case exclusive breastfeeding is not possible, the provided infant formula (IF) must be safe and suitable to meet the nutritional requirements of infants, promoting a healthy growth and development.